JS REGEX 04: Detecting Patterns in Text Using .test() in JavaScript

-Imagine you’re building a chat app, a sign-up form, or even a spam filter — and you need a quick way to check: “Does this text contain what I’m looking for?”
+Imagine you’re building a chat app, a sign-up form, or even a spam filter — and you need a quick way to check if a particular pattern or word exists in some text.
+You might want to ask your program, “Does this text contain what I’m looking for?”

-That’s where regular expressions (RegEx) come in.
-And when you combine RegEx with JavaScript’s .test() method, you get one of the simplest yet most powerful pattern detectors in programming.
+That’s where Regular Expressions (RegEx) come in.
+And when you combine RegEx with JavaScript’s .test() method, you get one of the simplest yet most powerful tools for detecting text patterns.

 regex.test(string)